Brenton is a Consultant within Nexia Edwards Marshall's Business Consulting and Taxation divisions.

 He is recognised for his ability to research, to think innovatively and to explain issues simply and concisely.

 Major transactions ranging from tenders for building works to sale of major assets to tendering for major service contracts are all based on the need to be able to rely on the probity of the process.
 Brenton is an adviser on probity to a number of government and institutional agencies.
 Generally, he works with the client in designing the process and attends all critical meetings to oversee the compliance with probity plans.

-Brenton is regularly engaged to provide reports in relation to business valuations, loss calculations and professional negligence matters.
+Brenton has provided many reports in relation to business valuations, loss calculations and professional negligence matters.

-Brenton holds a Bachelor of Arts in Accountancy and is a Fellow of Chartered Accountants Australia and New Zealand, a Fellow of CPA Australia, A Fellow of The Tax Institute and a Graduate member of the Australian Institute of Company Directors.
+Brenton holds a Bachelor of Arts in Accountancy and is a Fellow of Chartered Accountants Australia and New Zealand.
+He was previously a Fellow of CPA Australia, A Fellow of The Tax Institute and a Graduate member of the Australian Institute of Company Directors.